 Ok, now on to the fun stuff!
 These activities are super easy because you can just print them and go!
 You don’t need to freehand any pictures or search for clip art online.
 Just print and head outside with your kids!

 And guess what??
-There are activities for all year round!
+There are nature printalbes included in this packet for all year round!
 There are specific labels all four seasons and different types of nature collections.

 Ready to get started?
 Here’s what you’ll need

 - My Wind Finds

 This post contains Affiliate links for your convenience.

 RELATED: Check out How to Make Flower Rocks